PhD in Management

 Extraordinary changes in the global business environment are challenging management schools worldwide.
 Management education must impart the skills required to respond to technological changes, the information revolution, global competition, and constant shifts in political and social environments.
 Many of the management models adopted by business are outdated, and thus we need innovative ideas rooted in solid academic research.

-The PhD in Management program at Boston University School of Management ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
+The PhD in Management program at Boston University Questrom School of Business ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
 Our faculty, which has earned world-wide recognition for its scholarly and applied research, is the School’s major resource for doctoral education.
 Their commitment to advancing management knowledge through research published in top journals, and improving the quality of teaching, enables them to effectively mentor doctoral students, who, in close collaboration with faculty, are part of the intellectual capital of the School.

 Specializations are offered in the following academic areas: